Racibórz city viewRacibórz , Poland

-The famous Mari Column is considered an important landmark of Racibórz.
+The famous Mari Column is considered an important landmark of Racibórz where the live broadcast comes from.
 Its history is connected with cholera that came to the city in the 18th century.

 In 1727, when the epidemic passed, the city authorities installed a statue of the Virgin Mary on the Market Square.
 The author of the monument was the famous Austrian sculptor Johann Melchior Österreich.
 The brooding Madonna rises among the angels, standing on the head of a giant serpent.
 According to legend, the Mari Column stands above a large underground source, and in the case of the destruction of its foundation, the city will be immediately flooded.

-During the flood in 1998 in Racibórz, local residents remembered the archaeological work that had been carried out on the Market Square a year earlier.
+During the flood in 1998 in Racibórz online, local residents remembered the archaeological work that had been carried out on the Market Square a year earlier.